You’ll Love A Weekend In Memphis – Home Of The Blues

 Memphis city skyline at dusk.

-Three days in Memphis is undoubtedly not enough time.
-So many of the Memphis neighborhoods have something special and unique.
+Undoubtedly, 3 days in Memphis is not enough time.
+There are so many things todo in Memphis, and so many of the Memphis neighborhoods have something special and unique.
 Your experience here will profoundly impact your awareness, understanding, and appreciation for the United States, its history, and music.

 About the Author